 Etching out the candidate profile and investing resources in employer branding is the starting point.
 There are several other recruitment strategies you can implement to become smart recruiters in 2022.
 Recruitment marketing differs from the actual recruiting process as it revolves around bringing the talent to you rather than searching for individual potential employees.

-Keep optimizing your website's career page consistently with dedicated posts, information, and promote open positions.
+Keep optimizing your website's career page consistently with dedicated posts, and information, and promote open positions.
 It is the flagbearer of your brand's online presence.
 In addition, you can create coherent announcements about the vacancies on various social media platforms to maximize your reach.

 Several job seekers rely on job boards when looking for opportunities.
 The job boards can be global, region-specific, or sector-specific.
 You can consider such job boards as micro fulfillment centers that cut down the time it takes for a potential candidate to notice your job listing.
 Register on relevant platforms and upload your listings to elevate your business' exposure.
 A few platforms offer additional features like candidate tracking tools and remarketing to the users that view your listing.